tecton-ai/demo-test/demo-test/configure_tecton.md

-*Your Katacoda environment is currently downloading Tecton dependencies.
+*Note: your Katacoda environment is currently downloading Tecton dependencies.
 Please wait a moment while these are installed.*

+# Connect to your Tecton cluster

 > **Tip:** You can run the black commands below simply by clicking on them.

-# Connect to your Tecton cluster

 Run `tecton login --manual` to connect your terminal to your Tecotn cluster.